jack-avery/ansible-tf2network/README.md

 > Configure the rest to your liking.
 3. `make sbpp` - Start SourceBans++ on your Metrics host without intent to reinstall. <br>
 -- This is necessary because otherwise SB++ will wipe itself if the container restarts.
+4. `make cycle` - Generate initial ssh keys for secure SB++ DB connection.
-4. `make base` - Build the base Team Fortress 2 server Docker image on every `tf2` host.
+5. `make base` - Build the base Team Fortress 2 server Docker image on every `tf2` host.
-5. `make sm` - Distribute and build SourceMod.
+6. `make sm` - Distribute and build SourceMod.
-6. `make srcds` - Build instance images.
+7. `make srcds` - Build instance images.
-7. `make deploy` - Start containers & setup crontab for the TF2 servers.
+8. `make deploy` - Start containers & setup crontab for the TF2 servers.
-8. `make relay` - If configured & enabled, build the Discord -> Server relay/RCON bot on your `metrics` host.
+9. `make relay` - If configured & enabled, build the Discord -> Server relay/RCON bot on your `metrics` host.
-9. `make relay-deploy` - Deploy the bot on your `metrics` host.
+10. `make relay-deploy` - Deploy the bot on your `metrics` host.
 > `make all` or simply `make` is an alias for `make sm srcds deploy relay relay-deploy`<br>
 > You can update your admins/reserved slots at any time with `make admins`